burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## POD or Plain Old Datatype (C++03)

 An aggregate class is called a POD if it has no user-defined copy assignment operator and destructor and none of its non-static members is a non-POD class, array of non-POD, or a reference.
+So finally POD type should contain:
+* No user-declared constructors
+* No private or protected non-static data members
+* No virtual functions
+* No user-defined copy assignment

+And additionally:
+* No base classes
+* No destructor

-If you want to write a more or less portable dynamic library that can be used from C and even .NET you should try to make all your exported functions take and return only parameters of POD-types.
+If you want to write a more or less portable dynamic library that can be used from C and even [.NET](https://dotnet.microsoft.com/en-us/) you should try to make all your exported functions take and return only parameters of POD-types.

 The lifetime of objects of non-POD class type begins when the constructor has finished and ends when the destructor has finished.
 For POD classes, the lifetime begins when storage for the object is occupied and finishes when that storage is released or reused.

-For objects of POD types, it is guaranteed by the standard that when you `memcpy` the contents of your object into an array of char or unsigned char and then `memcpy` the contents back into your object, the object will hold its original value.
+For objects of POD types, it is guaranteed by the standard that when you `memcpy` the contents of your object into an array of `char` or `unsigned char` and then `memcpy` the contents back into your object, the object will hold its original value.

 As you may know, it is illegal (the compiler should issue an error) to make a jump via `goto` from a point where some variable was not yet in scope to a point where it is already in scope.
 This restriction applies only if the variable is of non-POD type.
 It is guaranteed that there will be no padding at the beginning of a POD object.

 ## Standard Layout (From C++11)

-C++11 introduces relaxed POD type definition - standard layout types.
+C++11 introduces relaxed POD type definition - [standard layout types](https://en.cppreference.com/w/cpp/language/classes#POD_class).
 To have a standard layout, the following rules should be satisfied for your type:

 * No virtual functions in your class/struct
 * No virtual base class/struct
-* Zero or more base classes of standard-layout class types
 * No two base classes of the same type
+* No restriction for static member functions and static members

+However in conrast with POD it can contain:
+* Zero or more base classes, but they should be standard-layout class types
 * All data members should have the same access control
 * All data members are defined in the most base class or most derived class.

-* No restriction for static member functions and static members
+If you want to operate with classes that allow work in low-level byte representation the class characteristic in which you should be interested is [trivially_copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).

 # Built-in Type Conversion